 How much are the mortgage payments?

 Yes.
 Habitat For Humanity is a homeownership program, not a rental program.
 HFHWM is the general contractor and the mortgage lender.
-Homeowners sign a 20, 25, or 30 year promissory note; a deed of trust; and a warranty deed.
+Homeowners sign a 30-year promissory note (subject to change based on varying factors); a deed of trust; and a warranty deed.
 As long as the payments are made on time and the homeowner pays the debt for the house, it will belong to the homeowner.
 HFHWM has the first right of refusal to repurchase the home.
 A Habitat home cannot be rented.

-Yes!
-Habitat For Humanity of Williamson County provides financial management classes, home maintenance classes, and other educational classes to help families learn how to be successful homeowners.
-The staff, sponsor volunteers, and budget coaches will guide each family through the process.
+HFHWM provides financial management classes, home maintenance classes, and budget coaching to help families learn how to be successful homeowners.